General Information & Available Resources

 - Florida Chamber of Commerce

 International Trade Information

 International commerce is big business in Florida.
 Our deep-water ports and international air transportation facilities support large volumes of global trade.
 Florida has 21 foreign trade zones, which are ideal for businesses in the import-export industry.

 Land Use & Permitting

-Florida holds businesses accountable for their impact on the environment.
-Issues such as surface and groundwater quality, wastewater treatment, solid and hazardous waste disposal and natural habitat protection are a few of the concerns that businesses may be asked to address.
+Florida holds businesses accountable for their impact on the environment and for compliance with local land use ordinances and codes.
+Issues such as surface and groundwater quality, wastewater treatment, solid and hazardous waste disposal, natural habitat protection and even placement of signs on a public right of way are a few of the concerns that businesses may be asked to address.